fnk0/CircuitSimSyntax/README.md

 To enable the Syntax Highlight feature save a file as .cs or inside subline go to View -> Syntax -> CircuitSim

+###### Auto Complete

+I've also added some auto complete feature for the keywords.
+The auto complete is accomplished by pressing TAB
+Ex: if you type "in" and press TAB would generate inputNames { }

+To use the auto complete feature place the file CircuitSimCompletions.sublime-completions inside the root of the packages folder.

 Enjoy :)